2012 United States House of Representatives elections in Arizona

-The 2012 United States House of Representatives elections in Arizona were held on Tuesday, November 6, 2012, to elect the nine U.S. representatives from the state, one from each of the state's nine congressional districts, including the newly-created 9th district following the 2010 United States census.
-The elections coincided with other federal and state elections, including a quadrennial presidential election, and a U.S. Senate election.
+The 2012 United States House of Representatives elections in Arizona were held on Tuesday, November 6, 2012, to elect the nine U.S. representatives from the state, one from each of the state's nine congressional districts, including the newly created 9th district following the 2010 United States census.
+The elections coincided with other federal and state elections, including a quadrennial presidential election and a U.S. Senate election.
 Primary elections were held on August 28, 2012.

+Arizona was one of five states in which the party that won the state's popular vote did not win a majority of seats in 2012, the others being Michigan, North Carolina, Pennsylvania, and Wisconsin.

 Overview

 The table shows the number and percentage of votes, as well as the number of seats gained and lost, by each political party in the 2012 elections for the United States House of Representatives in Arizona.

+Statewide

+By district

+Results of the 2012 United States House of Representatives elections in Arizona by district:

 Redistricting

-Due to population gains reflected in the 2010 United States Census, Arizona's congressional delegation increased from eight members to nine in 2012.
+Due to population gains reflected in the 2010 United States census, Arizona's congressional delegation increased from eight members to nine in 2012.
 In accordance with the Arizona Constitution, the Arizona Independent Redistricting Commission produced new congressional district maps for use in the 2012 and subsequent elections.
-In October, 2011, the commission released a draft map and by November 5 that year had completed a round of public hearings for input on the draft map.
+In October 2011, the commission released a draft map and by November 5 that year had completed a round of public hearings for input on the draft map.
 The map became final after being cleared for compliance with the Voting Rights Act by the United States Department of Justice, and established the official district boundaries for the 2012 elections.

 On November 1, 2011, Arizona Governor Jan Brewer, with the approval of the Arizona Senate, removed Colleen Mathis, the commission's chair, charging Mathis was guilty of "failure to apply the Arizona Constitution's redistricting provisions in an honest, independent and impartial fashion."
 On November 17, the Arizona Supreme Court overturned Brewer's decision and reinstated Mathis.
 On November 21, Brewer asked the Supreme Court to reconsider its decision and to temporarily reverse Mathis' reinstatement.
 The Supreme Court refused.
-The map was pre-cleared by the U.S. Department of Justice on April 9, 2012, and was effect for the 2012 elections.
+The map was pre-cleared by the U.S. Department of Justice on April 9, 2012, and was in effect for the 2012 elections.